PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Note:** This semester, we will be hiring for two main kinds of UCA positions (Grader and Lab TA).
 If you're interested in both, please apply for both positions.

 _Supervised by Profs.
-Victoria Dean, Adji Bousso Dieng, and Ruth Fong (Fall 2025)_
+Zhaung Liu and Vikram Ramaswamy (Spring 2026)_

 _Team communication: Slack_